 Escrow Account Requirements

-“FBO” means the account is legally structured to protect tenant funds.
-If the property owner goes into bankruptcy or financial distress, FBO-titled accounts are protected from creditors.
-This structure isn’t just good practice.
-It’s what the law requires.
+FBO means the account is legally structured to protect tenant funds.
+If the property owner goes into bankruptcy or financial distress, FBO-titled funds are protected from creditors.

-Commingling security deposit funds with operating funds is a violation independent of whether you eventually return the deposit correctly.
-The commingling is the violation.
+Commingling deposit funds with operating funds is a violation on its own, independent of whether the deposit is eventually returned correctly.
 Courts and the state Real Estate Commission conduct random escrow audits.
-If your account structure doesn’t hold up to scrutiny, the fact that you paid interest and returned the deposit on time doesn’t cure the escrow violation.
+Paying interest and returning on time does not cure a commingling violation.

-This has gotten more important since June 2025.
-The FARE Act, which took effect in June 2025, prohibits landlord-hired brokers from charging fees to tenants and limits total permissible upfront charges to first month’s rent plus one month’s security deposit.
+The FARE Act (June 2025) prohibits landlord-hired brokers from charging fees to tenants and caps total upfront charges at first month’s rent plus one month’s security deposit.
 No pet deposits.
 No cleaning deposits.
 No broker fees.
 The security deposit is now the only financial cushion a property manager has.
-Every deduction needs to hold up, because there’s nothing else to fall back on.
+Every deduction needs to hold up.

-Normal wear and tear.
-New York law is clear on this, but the definition matters in practice.
-Normal wear and tear includes paint fading over several years of occupancy, minor scuffs on walls, worn carpet in high-traffic areas after four or more years, small nail holes from picture hanging, and loose door handles from regular use.
-None of these are deductible.
-A wall with a large hole punched through it is damage.
+What’s never deductible: Normal wear and tear.
+This includes paint fading after several years, minor wall scuffs, worn carpet after four or more years of regular use, small nail holes, and loose door handles.
+A wall with a large hole is damage.
 A wall with paint that’s three years old is not.

 The AG’s enforcement data makes the stakes clear.
-The Fairfield Properties enforcement action recovered $422,598 for 899 tenants, with improper deductions and missing itemized receipts as the core violations.
+The Fairfield Properties action recovered $422,598 for 899 tenants.
+Improper deductions and missing itemized receipts were the core violations.
 Security deposits ranked in the AG’s top 10 consumer complaints for 2024.

 Return Deadlines and Liability

-The seasonal dimension of this matters for operational planning.
-NYC lease turnover peaks between May and September.
-For a 500-unit portfolio at 20% annual turnover (100 move-outs per year), roughly 60-70 of those move-outs cluster into an 8-10 week summer window.
+The operational reality: NYC lease turnover peaks May through September.
+A 500-unit portfolio at 20% annual turnover runs roughly 60-70 move-outs in an 8-10 week window.
 That’s 7-9 active 14-day deadlines running simultaneously at peak.
-Without a systematic process, the window for a missed deadline isn’t theoretical.
-It’s predictable.
+Without a systematic process, a missed deadline isn’t a possibility.
+It’s a prediction.

-What’s coming: A8078, currently in committee in the New York State Assembly, would extend the return deadline from 14 to 21 days while simultaneously adding mandatory pre-exit walk-throughs, treble damages for willful retention, and a requirement for HCR to maintain a public list of violating landlords.
-The bill hasn’t passed, but the direction of travel in Albany is toward more enforcement, not less.
+What’s coming: A8078, currently in committee, would extend the return deadline to 21 days while adding mandatory pre-exit walk-throughs, treble damages for willful retention, and a public HCR list of violating landlords.
+The bill hasn’t passed, but the direction in Albany is toward more enforcement.

 Unclaimed Property: The Obligation Nobody Talks About

-Here’s the obligation that almost no property management training covers, and almost no property management software tracks.
+Almost no property management training covers this.
+Almost no property management software tracks it.

-When a tenant moves out and you mail their security deposit refund check, and that check goes uncashed, the clock starts.
-Under New York’s Abandoned Property Law §1315(2), a security deposit held for a tenant who has vacated and not claimed the deposit for three years becomes reportable abandoned property.
-The funds must be reported to the New York State Comptroller and remitted to the state by November 1 of the reporting year.
+When a tenant moves out and their refund check goes uncashed, the clock starts.
+Under New York’s Abandoned Property Law §1315(2), deposits unclaimed for three years become reportable abandoned property, due to the NY Comptroller by November 1 of the reporting year.

-The Comptroller’s Voluntary Compliance Program allows holders to self-report past-due unclaimed property free of interest and penalties.
+The safe harbor: The Voluntary Compliance Program lets holders self-report past-due property free of interest and penalties.
 In SFY 2024-25, 184 companies enrolled and reported $36 million.
-The VCP is available until the moment you receive an audit contact letter.
-Once that letter arrives, VCP eligibility ends.
+VCP eligibility ends the moment you receive an audit contact letter.

-Summer 2025 was the three-year anniversary of summer 2022 move-outs.
+Summer 2025 marked the three-year anniversary of summer 2022 move-outs.
 Those unreturned deposits are now reportable.
-If you haven’t audited your records for dormant deposits from 2022 and earlier, the window to do it cleanly through the VCP is open, but not indefinitely.
+The window to self-report cleanly is open, but not indefinitely.

-For a complete walkthrough of the dormancy clock, KAPS reporting, penalties, and how to use automate compliance before an audit lands, see our guide on unclaimed property obligations in New York.
+For a full walkthrough of the dormancy clock, KAPS reporting, and how to use the VCP, see our guide on unclaimed property obligations in New York.

 How Property Management Software Fits In

-Yardi is the dominant property management platform in New York City.
+Yardi is the operational backbone for most large NYC portfolios.
 It handles accounting, rent collection, maintenance workflows, lease management, and financial reporting.
-For large NYC portfolios, it’s the operational backbone.

 It doesn’t automate security deposit compliance.

 That’s not a criticism of Yardi.
-It’s an accounting and property management platform.
-These are compliance obligations that live outside the transaction layer.
+These are compliance obligations that live outside the accounting layer.

 The gap matters at scale.
 A 300-unit NYC portfolio at 25% annual turnover processes 75 deposit returns per year.
 At peak summer volume, 50 of those happen in 10 weeks.
-Tracking interest accrual, 14-day deadlines, and dormancy clocks manually (in spreadsheets, in calendar reminders, in someone’s memory) is where compliance breaks down.
+Tracking interest accrual, 14-day deadlines, and dormancy clocks manually is where compliance breaks down.

 The Compliance Arc Doesn’t End at Move-Out